fsprojects/FSharp.Formatting/README.md

     ./build.sh

-One built you can run the command-line tool to self-build the docs for this directory using
+Once built, you can run the command-line tool to self-build the docs for this directory using

     dotnet build
     src\fsdocs-tool\bin\Debug\net6.0\fsdocs.exe watch